You Earned a Ticket!

 As discussed above, Proposition 13 triggered a big switch in the source of funding for public education from property taxes to income taxes.
 This shift brought a new challenge to California school budgeting: volatility.

-Property values (and therefore property tax receipts) vary with the economic cycle, but they don't tend to change massively.
+Property values (and therefore property tax receipts) vary with the economic cycle, but they don't tend to change massively from one year to the next.
 Income taxes, by contrast, are very exposed to the booms and busts of the stock market.
-The individuals in the top 1% of income earners in California each year generate around 40% of the state's income taxes.
+The individuals in the top 1% of income earners in California each year generate about half of the state's income taxes.
 Individual fortunes can change a lot from year to year, but they tend to have something in common: the stock market.

 California's rainy-day fund

-To smooth out some of the volatility in state revenues, in 2014 California voters passed Proposition 2, which requires the state to spend a minimum amount each year to pay down its debts.
-The proposition also changed the rules for the state's rainy-day fund, an amount the state puts into a budget reserve to protect against years when revenues fall.
+To smooth out some of the volatility in state revenues, in 2014, California voters passed Proposition 2, which requires the state to build rainy-day funds in good budget years.
+It still requires political will to protect against years when revenues fall.

-Keeping reserves is politically difficult.
-There are always real needs and worthy investments — and if a district builds significant savings it carries the risk of becoming a lucrative target for a lawsuit.
+Districts keep reserves, too, but it can be politically difficult to do so.
+There are always real needs and worthy investments — and if a district builds significant savings, it carries the risk of becoming an attractive target for a lucrative lawsuit.

-The next lesson, Lesson 8.4, focuses on the two measures that have had the biggest impact on education funding in California: Proposition 13 and Prop 98.
-Beginning in Lesson 8.5, this chapter explains the allocation process, especially including how the state determines the amount each school district receives under the rules of the Local Control Funding Formula.
+The next lesson, Lesson 8.4, focuses on the two measures that have had the biggest impact on education funding in California: Proposition 13 and Proposition 98.
+Beginning in Lesson 8.5, this chapter will explain the allocation process, especially including how the state determines the amount each school district receives under the rules of the Local Control Funding Formula.

 Quiz